yojeero/swenska_notepad4/README.md

 [Notepad4](https://github.com/zufuliu/notepad4) - is a light-weight text editor for Windows with syntax highlighting, code folding, auto-completion and rewritten in modern C++.

 `Swenska Light` - light theme for Notepad4.
 `Swenska Dark` - dark theme for Notepad4.
-Now in rebuild.

 For use `Swenska Light` in Notepad4:
 - install fonts from `fonts` folder.